Vision

 See also our iSpace Youtube Playlist

-Below is a short intro video of iSpace lab and a few graphics to explain our research agenda and vision (note the video is from 2011, so since then we added a lot of additional research topics and interests). enjoy.
+Below is an older short intro video of iSpace lab and a few graphics to explain our research agenda and vision (note the video is from 2011, so since then we added a lot of additional research topics and interests). enjoy.